sabbir-ul-alam/downloadPdf/README.md

 ##Installation

-Install the requirements and make sure you have python 3.7+
+Install the requirements from the `requirements.txt` file.

 ##Run